April 22, 2019

 • Unlocking new challenges and levels.

-• Receiving rewards for one’s performance.
+• Receiving awards for individual performance.

 Schach – Spielend lernen